PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 For the entry above, the user would receive a warning email after 4 hours (240 minutes).

 The example that follows uses both cancellation methods.
 Jobs with GPUs that are idle for the first 2 hours (120 minutes) will be cancelled.
-After this period, jobs with an idle GPU for 5 hours (300 minutes) will be cancelled.
+Jobs with idle GPU(s) for 5 hours (300 minutes) during any period will be cancelled.

 ```yaml
 cancel-zero-gpu-jobs-1: